CatherineGu16/cse15l-lab-reports/lab-report-1-week-2.md

 # **Lab Report 1: Remote Access**

 ## Installing VSCode
 To install VSCode, go to the [VSCode website](https://code.visualstudio.com/) and click the download button for Windows.
-Follow the download instructions and after opening the VSCode, you should see a screen like this:
+Follow the download instructions and after opening VSCode, you should see a screen like this:
 <br /><br />
 ![Image](photos/VSCodeStart.PNG)